 5) Two touches minimum, any way you want.
 You will see the player below doing thigh to foot, but you could do foot to foot or take three or four touches.
 Let it just come to you, but then you can also plan certain ways.
 The idea as that with all these different ways, you’ll have better prepared yourself.

 The video below is one of my favorite ways for soccer players to improve their passing and first touch.
 Changing the field means receiving the ball from one side of the field and then passing it to the other side.
 This is called change or switch the field.
 Imagine you are in the game, playing center mid, center back or wing.

 This 2 wall drill will help you in game situations in so many ways.
 You might be a midfielder receiving the ball from the defenders and playing it up to the forwards.
 Also for central players who receive the ball from one side of the field and pass to the other side.

-If I could choose 3 drills to practice at home, this drill below would be 1 of them.
+This drill below below using 2 walls or rebounders is great.
+Players need to be good at receiving the ball from one side and then passing to the other.
 Passing and first touch are by far 2 of the most important skills you can have.
 Make sure you are working on the right training, not just any training.

 Different ways to work on passing and first touch

 You also want to mix up your training with just using whatever comes to mind.
-In this 90 second video below, you’ll see me changing up a different way about every 10 seconds.
 Trapping with the inside, bottom and outside of the foot.
-Keeping the ball on my right or my left, as well as transferring it fro one foot to the other.
+Keeping the ball on your right or then left, as well as transferring it from one foot to the other.